AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 You can bind tooltips to a certain point on the chart plot using **chart** as a value for {api:anychart.core.ui.ChartTooltip#positionMode}**positionMode()**{api}.
 The sample of such settings can be found [below](#sample).
 You have to manage other tooltip parameters along with {api:anychart.core.ui.ChartTooltip#positionMode}**positionMode()**{api}.

-You can choose which part of the tooltip should be considered as anchor and used for position managing. **anchor()** method defines the main part of the tooltip for further positioning.
+You can choose which part of the tooltip should be considered as anchor and used for position managing. {api:anychart.core.ui.SeriesTooltip#anchor}**anchor()**{api} method defines the main part of the tooltip for further positioning.

 ```
   // tooltip settings